dm-hansen/work-examples/Academics/AI/Clue/README.md

 Clue playing agent.
 My (closely guarded) agent, implemented in Prolog, is shown here.

-Note that I have NOT attempted to optimize this code in any way.
+Note that I have *not* attempted to optimize this code in any way.
 It is written almost entirely in conjunctive form and makes little to no use of optimizations such as the cut operator.
 In this state, the code is easier to experiment with by adding and removing rules that affect the